uabinf/nlp-group-project-fall-2020-covidnlp/README.md

 # nlp-group-project-fall-2020-covidnlp
 nlp-group-project-fall-2020-covidnlp created by GitHub Classroom

-#In this Project we have explored covid papers dataset. we are doing text analysis on paper Abstracts & Titles.
+#In this Project we identified 11 topics using NIH Covid19 portfolio's abstracts,and title dataset.
-Topic modeling using Gensim LDA, Mallet LDA, Paper similarity analysis using TF-IDF vectors, Top2Vec Model.
+For topic modeling we used Gensim LDA, Mallet LDA, document similarity analysis using TF-IDF vectors, Top2Vec Model and BerTopic.

 #All the notebooks are using Python 3 environment.
 We ran the notebooks on cheaha and kaggle.